-There is a critical need to develop and evaluate offender programs to ensure that supported initiatives are evidence-based see 38,39.
-Funding such programs may not be as attractive to Governments as initiatives to support victim-survivors, however, action must be taken to stop the cycle of abuse from perpetrators.
+We acknowledge, however, that we must also provide offenders (or would be offenders) opportunities for behavioural change.
+There is a critical need to develop and evaluate offender programs to ensure that behaviour change programs are evidence-based see 48,49.
+Funding such programs may not be as attractive to governments as initiatives to support victim-survivors, however, action must be taken to stop the cycle of abuse from perpetrators.

-Research clearly demonstrates that punitive measures (imprisonment) do not necessarily lead to a decrease in aggressive behaviour or changes to perpetrator attitudes towards violence.
-In part, this could be due to their experience in prison lacking opportunities to learn new skills, approaches, or strategies to cope with, often very challenging life in the community.
-Importantly, a very high proportion of people in prison have histories of trauma: a predictor of both offending and reoffending.
-For example, up to 75% of child sex offenders have experienced child sex abuse themselves.
-Restorative justice provides an alternative that could be explored but at the very least, this indicates a high need for psychological support for people in prison.
+Research clearly demonstrates that punitive measures (imprisonment) do not necessarily lead to a decrease in aggressive behaviour or changes to perpetrator attitudes towards violence50.
+In part, this could be due to their experience in prison lacking opportunities to learn new skills, approaches, or strategies to cope with often very challenging life in the community.
+Importantly, as mentioned previously, a very high proportion of people in prison have histories of trauma: a predictor of both offending and reoffending51.
+For example, up to 75% of child sex offenders have experienced child sex abuse themselves^{52,53}.
+Restorative justice provides an alternative that could be explored but, at the very least, this indicates a high need for psychological support for people in prison.

 An APS member with specific expertise in the area of coercive control drew our attention to one program which uses a different approach to working with perpetrators of domestic violence (and other offences).
-Using immersive, outdoor activities and other counselling and mentoring sessions, Hard Cuddles facilitators and mentors, some with lived experience, create an environment to remodel communication patterns and address a variety of emotional challenges.

-Similarly, The Australian Institute of Criminology has recently released detail of an integrative 'nature-based' intervention with men who have perpetrated domestic and family violence.
+Using immersive, outdoor activities and other counselling and mentoring sessions, Hard Cuddles facilitators and mentors, some with lived experience, create an environment to remodel communication patterns and address a variety of emotional challenges54.
+Similarly, The Australian Institute of Criminology has recently released details about an integrative 'nature-based' intervention with men who have perpetrated domestic and family violence55.
 Initial results are positive, with trends towards improving men's engagement and enabling informal conversations.
 It is clear, however, that more research is needed including with larger sample sizes and in different settings.

-Importantly, it is important to acknowledge that effective cognitive and behavioural change is not the same as merely attending any intervention or rehabilitation program see 46.
+It is important to acknowledge that effective cognitive and behavioural change is not the same as merely attending any intervention or rehabilitation program see 56.
 Thorough psychological assessment is required to determine whether any behavioural change program has been effective.
-We would be happy to work with the ALRC to advocate for greater support for research to develop the best evidence-based interventions and rehabilitation initiatives.
+We would be pleased to work with the Commission to research and develop the best evidence-based interventions and rehabilitation initiatives.